Car Accident Lawyers in El Paso, Texas

-In Texas, the modified comparative fault rule applies in cases where an injured person may have actually contributed in some way to their accident.
-In general, this rule allows victims who do contribute to their own accidents to recover at least some compensation from the party who is more at fault.
+In Texas, the modified comparative fault rule applies in cases where an injured person may have contributed in some way to their accident.
+In general, this rule allows victims who do contribute to their accidents to recover at least some compensation from the party who is more at fault.

 Texas’ modified comparative fault rule follows a 51% bar rule.
 This means that an injured victim will not be allowed to recover compensation if they are found to be 51% or more at fault for causing a car accident.
 This also means that when victims are found to be 50% or less at fault for contributing to an accident, their recovery will be reduced by their percentage of fault.
-For instance, if a victim was found to be 20% at fault for an accident, and the other driver 80% at fault, the victim’s recovery would be reduced by 20%.
+For instance, if a victim was found to be 20% at fault for an accident and the other driver 80% at fault, the victim’s recovery would be reduced by 20%.

-Our experienced car accident lawyers have handed more than 1,500 car accident cases and can seek the best outcome for your case.
+Our experienced car accident lawyers have handled more than 1,500 car accident cases and can seek the best outcome for your case.
 Our car injury attorneys can help you investigate the accident, establish negligence, negotiate with the insurance companies, and seek compensation for all the ways the accident cost you as a victim.
 Our firm also operates on a contingency basis, which means if we don’t win your case, you won’t owe us a dime.